myzticbean/QSFindItemAddOn/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 ---
-> [!🔔NOTE]
-> **Feature requests help improve the plugin, but please understand:**
->
+> [!NOTE]
 > - Submitting a feature request doesn't guarantee implementation.
-> - Features are prioritized purely based on my development capacity & community needs.
+> - Features are prioritized purely based on development capacity & community needs.

 ---